 - Pasta, macaroni & cheese, ramen noodle packets (A-Sha, Lotus Foods)

 - Packaged gnocchi

-- Thai curry with tempeh, snow peas & carrots
+- Thai curry with tempeh, snow peas and carrots

 - Kosher or sea salt

-- All-purpose seasonings (Trader Joe’s Everything But the Bagel, chile powder, smoked paprika, chili/taco seasoning packets, dried herbs and spices
+- All-purpose seasonings (Trader Joe’s Everything But the Bagel, chili powder, smoked paprika, chili/taco seasoning packets, dried herbs and spices

 - Thai Kitchen curry paste

 - Double-duty oils for cooking/vinaigrettes: avocado, macadamia, grapeseed, pecan, pure olive oil

 - Nut butter

 - Apple cider or Sherry vinegar